Study abroad in MOROCCO with YES Abroad!

 Set in Africa’s northwest corner, Morocco is a bridge between Europe, Africa, and the Arab east.
 Only nine miles separate Tangier, Morocco from the Spanish coast.
 The only monarchy in Arab North Africa, Morocco’s culture is a blend of Amazigh (Berber), Arab, African, and European influences.

-Geographically, Morocco is divided into four regions: the Mediterranean and Atlantic coastal areas; the flatlands of the coastal plains; the Atlas and Rif Mountains; and the pre-Sahara desert area in the south, with its oases.
+Geographically, Morocco is divided into four regions: the Mediterranean and Atlantic coastal areas; the flatlands of the coastal plains; the Atlas and Rif Mountains; and the pre-Sahara desert area in the south with its oases.
 The cities are Morocco’s greatest attraction.
-Fez and Marrakesh, in particular, are unique and bursting with tradition; there you can still watch life as it was in the Middle Ages.
+Fez and Marrakesh, in particular, are unique and bursting with tradition; there you can walk through the streets and get a sense of life as it was as far back as the Middle Ages.
 In the Atlas and Rif Mountain region, the climate is typically Mediterranean: temperate, with some more humid and fresher variants.
 The region east of this experiences long summers, with very warm and dry weather.

 Rabat, the city where students will reside, has been the capital of Morocco since its independence in 1956, as well as during the French protectorate, which began in 1912.
 It is an elegant city that follows the usual structure of Moroccan cities, with the original town, called the medina, and a new, modern part, initially built by the French upon their arrival.
 The old city in Rabat is a compact area bordered by the sea and the river on two sides, and by the Almohad and Andalusian walls on the other two sides, dating back to the 12th and the 17th centuries respectively.
-Rabat offers some of the most surprising monuments in Morocco, such as the Royal Palace, surrounded by the Andalusian Gardens; the Hassan Mosque that, with its tower, symbolizes the city; and the interesting ruins of Chellah that resemble another medina, but have actually been abandoned since the 15th century.
+Rabat offers some of the most interesting monuments in Morocco, such as the Oudays Kashba (formerly barracks for the sultan’s troops), surrounded by the Andalusian Gardens; the Hassan Mosque, which its tower, symbolizes the city; and the interesting ruins of Chellah the original Roman settlement of the area, later made into an Islamic medina, but that have been abandoned since the 15th century.

 Learn more about being a YES Abroad student in Morocco:

-Students will live with host families in order to experience true immersion in the local culture.
-Families are selected based on recommendations by members of the local community, and each is carefully screened by AMIDEAST staff.
+Students will live with host families in order to experience immersion in the local culture.
+Families are selected based on recommendations by members of the local community, and each is carefully screened by Amideast staff.
 Families are carefully vetted through a thorough application process and are highly regarded by their relatives and neighbors.
-Hosting communities exist through the presence of a strong support network, with a local volunteer, staff member, or “liaison” available to each student hosted in the community.
+An Amideast Housing Coordinator communicates with host families and students to create a strong support network.
+Moroccans’ first language is Darija or Moroccan Colloquial Arabic, which students receive instruction in as part of the YES Abroad program to facilitate their interactions with their host family and the local community.

-The United States enjoys good relations with Morocco.
+The U.S. enjoys good relations with Morocco and in fact, Morocco is commonly acknowledged as the first country to recognize the independence of the United States from Great Britain.
 It is an active member in organizations such as the Paris Club, WTO, IAEA, and the UNHCR.

 Students will have the opportunity to take part in various activities to increase their interaction with local peers in Morocco.
 Activities may include field trips, sporting events, cultural excursions, social outings, and community service projects.
 Examples of previous enrichment activities include: